Placement Story of Puja Sarma: PGDM 2021 student on Jaipuria Institute of Management

 Excited about her appointment, Puja looks forward to working in the Payments industry.
-And she says that her aim is to learn more about how the Payments happen in India and other countries.
+And she says that her aim is to learn more about how Payments happen in India and other countries.
 Also, how these payment settlements are done.

 “More than the job, the opportunity to learn from here is immense,” she says.

 “Every learning helps you evolve.
-And one of the best career decisions I have taken is to pursue PGDM from Jaipuria.
+And one of the best career decisions I have taken is to pursue PGDM Course from Jaipuria.
 When I look back, I can happily say that the two years of MBA and rigorous training I got at this top Business School will stay with me for life,” Puja shares.

-At Jaipuria, every student is given online training sessions on how to use the zoom, MS teams and hangouts platforms.
+At Jaipuria, every student is given online training sessions on how to use the zoom, MS teams, and hangouts platforms.
 These sessions have become helpful to those who aren’t comfortable with these online platforms.

 For Puja, being an achiever means putting in hard work.
 She says it is not ‘just about knowing something.
 It is being able to put your thoughts across with the right perspective and in the right context.
-Communication goes a long way in any interview.
+Communication goes a long way in an interview.

 Narrating her interview experience she shares that she had to go through a psychometric test, aptitude test and there were GK sections also.
 Thereafter, two HR rounds were held which were intensive.
 Myriad questions were asked like – questions based on SIP, technical knowledge, situational-based questions, and a few random general questions.
 Empowered by a PGDM, cheered by her classmates, and inspired by professors/mentors Puja has taken the first step towards victory.
 Let’s all wish her a grand success.